/2 BMW motorcycle pistons by Nural, especially the R60/2 and ring orientation.

-BMW motorcycle piston “collapse”
+BMW motorcycle piston “collapse.”

-This mostly concerns the series that we call the /2 from mid 55 thru 69.
-The problems could occur in any model, but were mostly in the R60.
+This mostly concerns the series that we call the /2 from mid-55 thru 69.
+The problems could occur in any model but were mostly in the R60.

-BMW motorcycle piston “seizure”
+BMW motorcycle piston “seizure.”

 A seized piston is when the piston gets so large in the cylinder that some of the sides scuff off onto the cylinder walls.
-It has gone past the collapsed stage of heat mentioned above.
-The piston(s) on a BMW don’t stop moving.
-Nothing breaks or bends.
-The cylinder walls are badly scored and now the rings won’t seal.
-The piston will also be collapsed and slap badly, even when hot.
-The only solution is to bore it out and replace the piston.
-One of the most common reasons for /2 BMW motorcycle piston seizure is poor design.
+Poor design is one of the most common reasons for /2 BMW motorcycle piston seizure.

 Typical seized piston.
 The white line running under the wrist pin is a crack and on both sides.
 This photo by Ben, thanks.

 Another typical piston seizure.
 See it seized just above the top ring?
-I suspect the design is poor.
+I suspect that the design is poor.
 Photo by Jim Shaw, thanks.

 A rare find.
-The exhaust valve head broke off and beat a hole into the crown.
+The exhaust valve head broke off and beat a hole into the piston crown.
 This would result in a ruined lower end too.

 A typical “holed” BMW motorcycle piston.
-Photo provided by Ed Timm, thanks
+Photo provided by Ed Timm.
+Thanks

 Knurling a BMW motorcycle piston skirt